mbgokce/logstash-b64_data-decoder/README.md

 # logstash-b64_data-decoder

-A simple logstash filter code to send b64 data from Logstash to elasticsearch as decoded.
+A simple logstash filter code to send b64 data from Logstash to Elasticsearch as decoded.